₹75,000 Salary Investment Plan India 2026 — Full Breakdown

 | Total | ₹75,000 |

-The needs bucket is higher than at ₹50K — that's real.
+The needs bucket is higher than at ₹50K — that's real, not padded.
 In metros, rent for a 2BHK runs ₹18,000–₹25,000 even in reasonable neighbourhoods.
-Groceries for two people, utilities for a slightly larger flat, and either a car or two commutes: ₹30K is realistic, not padded.
+Groceries for two, utilities for a slightly larger flat, and either a car or two commutes: ₹30K is what it actually costs.

 The emergency fund

 Target: ₹2.7L.
-That's roughly 6 months of your ₹30K needs budget plus a bit extra for family expenses.
+That's roughly 6 months of your ₹30K needs budget with a small buffer for family-specific costs (school fees, medical, childcare).
 Put ₹5,000/month into a liquid mutual fund — separate account, separate app — until you hit it.
-Takes about 4.5 years if starting from zero, less if you already have something built.
+Takes about 4.5 years from zero; less if you already have something started.

 Once you cross ₹2.7L, stop.
 That ₹5,000 moves to mid-cap SIP or NPS top-up.
-See the emergency fund guide for where exactly to park it and which liquid funds are worth using.
+See the emergency fund guide for exactly where to park it.

 Term insurance at 30 — higher cover, still cheap

-At this salary, ₹1 crore isn't enough if you have a partner and eventually a home loan. ₹1.5 crore is the right cover.
-If kids are part of the plan in the next few years, go to ₹2 crore — the price difference at 30 is maybe ₹200/month more.
+₹1 crore isn't enough at this salary if you have a partner, a potential home loan, and future children as dependents. ₹1.5 crore is the right cover.
+If kids are part of the plan in the next 2–3 years, go to ₹2 crore — the price difference at 30 is maybe ₹200/month.

 Compare plans and apply in 20 minutes at PolicyBazaar.
-HDFC Click2Protect Supreme and ICICI iProtect Smart Plus both have claim settlement ratios above 98%.
-Don't overthink this.
-Read the term insurance comparison if you want the detailed breakdown, but buy it regardless.
+HDFC Click2Protect Supreme and ICICI iProtect Smart Plus both have settlement ratios above 98%.
+See the full term insurance comparison if you want the breakdown, but buy it either way.

 Family health insurance

-This isn't the same as keeping your employer cover.
-Your corporate plan has room rent sub-limits, co-pay clauses, and exclusions you only discover when you're already in the hospital.
-A separate personal floater has cleaner terms and follows you across jobs.
+It's not the same as employer cover.
+Corporate plans have room rent sub-limits, co-pay clauses, and exclusions that only show up during a claim.
+A personal floater has cleaner terms and follows you across jobs.

-Buy it now while you're healthy.
-Health insurance gets more expensive (or refused) after diagnoses.
-Under 80D, the premium qualifies for deduction if you're on the old regime.
+Buy it while you're healthy.
+Health insurance gets more expensive — or harder to get — after diagnoses.
+Under 80D, the premium qualifies for a deduction if you're on the old regime.

 The investments